SoumyaMishra/vimrc/README.md

 * To open terminal as an adjacent window, you can use " Space + t"

 # Thanks!
-[Primeagen](https://www.youtube.com/@ThePrimeagen) for explaining vim configuration details.
+Thanks @[Primeagen](https://www.youtube.com/@ThePrimeagen) for explaining vim configuration details.
 # Sample Screenshot
 ![sample screenshot of editor](sample_screenshot.png "vim")
 NB: Back ground transparency is set in the ubuntu terminal properties.
 It is not part of the vim configuration.